 IOM will support communities impacted by disasters, with a particular focus on outer island communities that are particularly vulnerable to internal displacement within the region, and the Governments of the Republic of Palau, Federated States of Micronesia, and the Republic of the Marshall Islands, including national, state, and local authorities, to be more resilient to hazard events and better prepare and respond as outlined in respective Frameworks and Plans.

-IOM will focus on community stabilization in order to support stability and security, and reduce further forced migration, through culturally appropriate and socially inclusive reconstruction assistance following disasters and emergencies.
+IOM will focus on community stabilization in order to support stability and security, and reduce further forced migration, through culturally appropriate and socially inclusive reconstruction assistance following natural disasters and emergencies.
 Communities directly impacted by Typhoon Wutip and those in need of immediate support will be targeted.
-Planned interventions include:
+This will be done through:

 - Ensuring more resilient infrastructure with build-back-better techniques including rainwater harvesting system upgrades;